Chiemelie10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: Adds execution permission to the owner, the group owner and the other users, to the file hello.

 8-James_Bond: Denys the owner and group owner all permissions but gives other users all the permissions to the file hello.

+9-John_Doe: Sets the mode of the file hello to -rwxr-x-wx.